 I’m making a commitment to leave my laptop behind this holiday season.
 I’m looking forward to connecting with my family as we travel, explore and recreate together.
 Sure, I’ll be taking photos along the way but I’m going to enjoy the moment with those actually in it, not necessarily those with access to my social media feed.
 In a world where loneliness and isolation are rife, we need to connect, really connect.
 After all, we humans are designed to interact.
 Please join me to unplug and connect this holiday season.

 May you be blessed with love, laughter, peace and hope throughout this Holiday Season and the year ahead.
 Thank you for your support, encouragement, dialogue.
-I look forward to continuing the journey, wherever in the world that may be, with you in 2017.
+I look forward to continuing the journey, wherever in the world that may be, with you in the year ahead.

 Image Credit: Edward Cozza